fandm-college/rcs.github.io/overview/02_classes.md

 # Research Computing resources for classes

+Instructors who wish use any of the Research Computing resources for a class should contact us at:

+dorc@fandm.edu

-Instructors who wish use any of the Research Computing resources should contact us at dorc@fandm.edu before the class begins to ensure that adequate resources and support are available.
-At a minimum, we will need the following information:
+before the class begins to ensure that adequate resources and support are available.
+At a minimum, we would like the following information:

 - Software you wish to use
 - A list of the netIDs of those who need access